| Appendix 5: Articles

 the increasing population of 3,000 million, we need to

 produce 75 per cent more to add to the existing food supply.
+The FAO is striving for the reduction of the number of

 people suffering from malnutrition to half of the existing